marcelokscunha/aws-devops-essential/4_Lab4.md

 Check the following repository: https://github.com/stelligent/pipeline-dashboard

-This solution developed by Stelligent shows how we could evaluate our pipeline metrics and use this data to evolve our DevOps organization.
+This solution developed by Stelligent shows how we could evaluate our pipeline metrics (MTTR, Lead Time, MTBF, etc.) and use this data to evolve our DevOps organization.

 ![extra-1](./img/Lab4-Stage-extra-1.png)